warrensbox/aws-find/README.md

 <!-- ![gopher](https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/awsfind/logo.png =100x20) -->

-The `awsfind` command line tool lets you lookup AWS instances' IP address and other information by their tag name.
+The `awsfind` command line tool lets you lookup AWS instances'information by their tag name.
 Once installed, the `awsfind` lets you provide the tag name and value as an argument to the command [see example](#how-to-use).

 See installation guide here: [awsfind installation](https://warrensbox.github.io/aws-find/)